Mir Fantastiki: Overview

-In 2018, Mir Fantastiki was obtained by Hobby World.
+In 2018, Mir Fantastiki was sold to Hobby World.
 The magazine launched a crowdfunding campaign for revival in 2019 and raised over 5 million ₽, setting a new record for Russian media crowdfunding (the previous record, 3.5 million ₽, was held by Iskusstvo Kino).
-Following campaigns raised 6 million in 2020 and 8,5 million in 2021.
+Following campaigns raised 6 million in 2020, 8 million in 2021 and 2022, 11 mln in 2023, and 13 mln in 2024.
+Mir Fantastiki campaign was of the most successful crowdfundings in Russia.

 Mirf.ru

 According to Yandex, Mirf.ru is the second most popular science fiction & fantasy site in Runet.
 It was launched in 2004.
 Until 2015 it served as an archive of magazine's older articles and as a discussion forum.

 Mirf.ru was relaunched in 2015.
 Since then it is updated daily and publishes articles, reviews, news and other content that only partially overlaps with the printed magazine.

 Content

 There are several general sections in Mir Fantastiki: